Richard Linklater

-Richard Stuart Linklater (/ˈlɪnkleɪtər/; born July 30, 1960) is an American film director, producer, and screenwriter.
-He is known for films that revolve mainly around suburban culture and the effects of the passage of time.
-His films include the comedies Slacker (1990) and Dazed and Confused (1993); the Before trilogy of romance films, Before Sunrise (1995), Before Sunset (2004), and Before Midnight (2013); the music-themed comedy School of Rock (2003); the adult animated films Waking Life (2001), A Scanner Darkly (2006), and Apollo 10 1⁄2: A Space Age Childhood (2022); the coming-of-age drama Boyhood (2014); and the comedy film Everybody Wants Some!!
-(2016).
+Richard Linklater (/ˈlɪnkleɪtər/; born July 30, 1960) is an American filmmaker.
+He is known for making films that deal thematically with suburban culture and the effects of the passage of time.
+In 2015, Linklater was included on the annual Time 100 list of the most influential people in the world.

+His films include the comedies Slacker (1990) and Dazed and Confused (1993); the romance films Before trilogy (1995–2013); the music-themed comedy School of Rock (2003); the adult animated films Waking Life (2001), A Scanner Darkly (2006), and Apollo 10½: A Space Age Childhood (2022); the coming-of-age drama Boyhood (2014); the comedy film Everybody Wants Some!!
+(2016); the action romantic comedy Hit Man (2023); and the biographical films Blue Moon (2025) and Nouvelle Vague (2025).

-Linklater is known to have a distinct style and method of filmmaking.
-Many of his films are noted for their loosely structured narrative.
+Many of Linklater's films are noted for their loosely structured narratives.
 The Before trilogy and Boyhood both feature the same actors filmed over an extended period of years.
-He has received several Academy Award nominations and won the Silver Bear for Best Director at the Berlin International Film Festival for his work on Before Sunrise.
+He has received five Academy Award nominations and won the Silver Bear for Best Director for Before Sunrise.
 He also won a Golden Globe Award for directing Boyhood.
-In 2015, Linklater was included on the annual Time 100 list of the most influential people in the world.

 Early life

-Linklater was born in Houston, Texas, the son of Diane Margaret (née Krieger), who taught at Sam Houston State University, and Charles W. Linklater, III.
+Linklater was born in Houston, Texas.
 He attended Huntsville High School in Huntsville, Texas, during grades 9–11, where he played football for Joe Clements as a backup quarterback for the #1 ranked team in the state.
-For his senior year, he moved to Bellaire High School in Bellaire, Texas because he was better at baseball than football and Bellaire had a better baseball coach.
-As a teen, Linklater won a Scholastic Art and Writing Award.
+For his senior year, he moved to Bellaire High School in Bellaire, Texas, because he was better at baseball than football and Bellaire had a better baseball coach.
+As a teen he won a Scholastic Art and Writing Award.

 Linklater studied at Sam Houston State University (where he also played baseball), until dropping out to work on an offshore oil rig in the Gulf of Mexico.

 He frequently read novels on the rig, and upon returning to land, developed a love of film through repeated visits to a repertory cinema in Houston.
 At this point, Linklater realized he wanted to be a filmmaker.
 He used his savings to buy a Super-8 camera, a projector, and editing equipment, and moved to Austin, Texas.